isomerpages/jointpoly-ace/_programmes/Course Leadership Move In Programme (CLMP).md

 Course Leaders from the five polytechnics came together in March 2023 for the inaugural run of the Course Leadership Move-in Programme (CLMP).
 They were excited to meet fellow polytechnic colleagues and to level up their skills in course leadership to navigate the challenges and opportunities of course management.

-_*The closing ceremony was moved from 1 September to 1 November because of Singapore Presidential election._

-The 3-day onboarding experience, encompassing workshops, fireside chat, learning journey, and panel discussion.
+The 3-day onboarding experience, encompassed workshops, fireside chats, learning journeys, and a panel discussion.
 This onboarding experience encouraged participants to delve into the three core CLMP aspects of leading educational change, leading course quality and managing stakeholders.

 ![](/images/img_7970.jpg)